-- economy is getting better, albeit very slowly - government debt issues all levels of government exacerbates the job problem - Much of Europe in recession, but getting better China is slowing too - Housing's main problems Weak domestic economy made worse by slowing world economy; weak job market; weak income growth; high debt levels; and tight credit environment - Demand, Debt and uncertainty are some of serious problems that are impacting the economy - but, getting better - Three major concerns going forward - (1) can the economy (and housing) stand on its own (without Fed stimulus)??? - (2) Uncertainty is key reason holding back job creating investments.
-Ex., impact of health care legislation; Dodd/Frank; dysfunctional "Washington"; - (3) Will rising rates derail the housing market? - Longer term what will be the mix of single family versus multi family? - Will people continue to live in the suburbs? - What happens to house size?
+- economy is getting better, albeit very slowly - government debt issues all levels of government exacerbates the job problem - Much of Europe in recession, but getting better China is slowing too - Housing's main problems Weak domestic economy made worse by slowing world economy; weak job market; weak income growth; high debt levels; and tight credit environment - Demand, Debt and Uncertainty are some of the serious problems that are impacting the economy - but, getting better - Three major concerns going forward - (1) can the economy ( and housing) stand on its own ( without Fed stimulus)? - (2) Uncertainty is a key reason holding back job creating investments.
+Ex., impact of health care legislation; Dodd/Frank; dysfunctional "Washington"; .....
+Also, demand is a problem too many jobs are low income, no health care, no benefits (3) Will rising rates derail the housing market? - Longer term what will be the mix of single family versus multi family? - Will people continue to live in the suburbs? - What happens to house size?